buhrmi/buhrmi/README.md

-# Hi there
+# Hi there ✌️

-This is the GitHub profile of a web developer from Germany who enjoys [vlogging about VanLife](https://youtube.com/@stefanbuhrmester) and [putting up music festivals](https://twitch.tv/opendjbooth).
+I'm a web developer from Germany who enjoys [vlogging about VanLife](https://youtube.com/@stefanbuhrmester) and [putting on music festivals](https://twitch.tv/opendjbooth).

 In my spare time I work on the [Shitcoin Society](https://www.shitcoinsociety.com), a game about mining shitcoin.
 Lots of shitcoin.